 - Select Accept Award Offer to view and accept your awards

-- Once you accept the aid, scroll down to view the requirements that must be completed in order for your financial aid to be complete.
-Please note the loan requirements listed should not be completed until on or after May 1, 2020.
+- Once you accept the aid, scroll down to view the requirements that must be completed in order for your financial aid to be processed.
+Please note the loan requirements listed should not be completed until on or after May 1st.

 The University also requires all individuals who receive federal financial aid to answer two questions as to the authorized use of the funds.